-The TRIVALENT General Assembly and Panel Sessions took place in Rome on 13-14 June 2018 at The Centre of excellence Altiero Spinelli (CeAS) Roma Tre University with the participation of TRIVALENT partners.
+The TRIVALENT General Assembly and the 4th LEAs workshop took place in Rome on 26-28 June 2019 at The Centre of excellence Altiero Spinelli (CeAS) Roma Tre University with the participation of TRIVALENT partners.